zezking/lighthouse-web-notes/week_4/we/we.md

     - Cardinality
       - The count of instances that are allowed or are necessary between entity relationships
         - students are allowed to have multiple phone numbers
+      - It does have min and max
+        - you can not exceed/less than the max and min
+      - use Crow's Foot Notation
+    - Business Rule of ERD
+      - create a one to many relationships
+        - we need to use compository primary keys
+      - a group of unique identifiers to identify students
+      - create seperate entities that only applicable to that specific entity so we can uniquely seperate information
+        - example use Undergarde GPA or Graduate GPA to seperate Graduate or Undergraduate students
+      - use a bridge tables that create a many to many relationships between two entities.
+The bridge tables has one to many relationship between each entity (one from the bridge table to many of the entity on the sides)